esper-io/esper-cli/README.md

 ```

 #### 3. delete
 Delete sub command used to delete particular application version.
 Here, version id (UUID) is required to delete version.
-Application will be also deleted if application contains one version and reset active application if it is set as active
+Application will be also deleted if application contains one version and unset active application if it is set as active
 ```sh
 $ espercli version delete [OPTIONS] [version-id]
 ```